 Purchasing managers who might be in charge of importing for a wine, beer and liquor store earned an annual average wage of $110,200, per the BLS in 2013.
 Purchasing managers, buyers and purchasing agents, in general, could expect slower than average job growth of 4% from 2012-2022, the BLS states.

 Related to Become a Wine Importer: Education and Course Information

 A winemaker typically oversees the winemaking process from grape harvest through bottling, though some winemakers' duties...

 Advanced studies in wine and spirits aren't typically available, but certificate and associate's degree programs are commonly...

-A sommelier training program prepares students for careers in the wine and food industries.
-Students can learn wine-tasting...
+Learn about sommelier training programs, which can help students prepare for careers in the wine and food industries.
+Read...

 - Become a Fermentation Scientist: Education and Career Roadmap

 - Rankings: Best Business Schools

 - Online Bachelor's Degree in Business: Program Overviews

 - Best Biology Graduate Programs: List of Top Schools